-The NC will ensure that any new director appointed by the Board, who has no prior experience as a director of an issuer listed on the SGX-ST, must undergo mandatory training in the roles and responsibilities of a director as prescribed by the SGX-ST pursuant to Rule 406(3) of the Catalist Rules.
+Pursuant to Catalist Rules 406(3)(a), the Nominating Committee ("NC") will ensure that any new director appointed by the Board, who has no prior experience as a director of an issuer listed on the SGX-ST, must undergo mandatory training in the roles and responsibilities of a director as prescribed by the SGX-ST.

-During FY2021, no new director was appointed.
+During FY2022, no new director was appointed.

-Briefings and updates provided for Directors in FY2021
+Briefings and updates provided for Directors in FY2022